chek0407/EPL-API-UI/readme.md

 * **User Authentication:** Login to obtain a JSON Web Token (JWT).
 * **List Teams:** Retrieve and display a list of all EPL teams.
 * **Get Team Details & Players:** Fetch detailed information for a specific team, including its roster, with options to filter players by position, age range, and jersey number, and sort the player list.
-* **Add New Player:** Add a new player by providing their details and the team they belong to.
-* **Update Player:** Modify the details of an existing player using their team ID and jersey number.
-* **Delete Player:** Remove a player from the database using their team ID and jersey number.
 * **Search Teams or Players:** Search for teams or players based on various attributes (Team Name, Player Name, Position, Team ID, Stadium, Manager, Age, Number) using a generic search endpoint.

 ## Setup